 Your trucking accident attorney only receives payment if you win your case.
 In your contingency agreement, “winning” means that you have either settled your case or recovered money from the jury.
 In that case, your lawyer receives a percentage of your recovery.

 Right when you agree to retain us, you will sign an agreement with us to be your lawyer.
 This agreement will very clearly lay out the percentage of your recovery that will pay your attorney for their services.
 This number will not change from what it spelled out in our agreement.
-Usually, the attorney’s share will range from 25-40 percent.
+Usually, the attorney’s share will range from 25 to 40 percent.

 Consult Our Houston Truck Accident Attorneys Right Away